PrefectHQ/prefect/docs/concepts/tasks.md

 ### Configuring concurrency limits

+!!! tip "Flow run concurrency limits are set at a work pool and/or work queue level"
+    While task run concurrency limits are configured via tags (as shown below), [flow run concurrency limits](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-concurrency) are configured via work pools and/or work queues.

 You can set concurrency limits on as few or as many tags as you wish.
 You can set limits through:

 - Prefect [CLI](#cli)